sitespeedio/coach/docs/index.md

   - [Add a test case]()

-## What do I need
+## Prerequisites
-You need to have [Firefox](https://www.mozilla.org/en-US/firefox/new/) & [Chrome](https://www.google.com/chrome/browser/desktop/) installed to be able to run all the tests locally.
+You need [Firefox](https://www.mozilla.org/en-US/firefox/new/) & [Chrome](https://www.google.com/chrome/browser/desktop/) installed to be able to run all the tests locally.

-Then you need [Node.js](https://nodejs.org/en/],  [npm](https://nodejs.org/en/) and [grunt-cli](http://gruntjs.com/using-the-cli).
+And [Node.js](https://nodejs.org/en/],  [npm](https://nodejs.org/en/) and [grunt-cli](http://gruntjs.com/using-the-cli).
 When you got everything you can clone the project (or rather first fork it and clone your fork).

 ```
 $ git clone git@github.com:sitespeedio/coach.git